 For unique Nova Scotian goods, check out the handcrafted gift shops at Pavillion 22 or pick up a rum cake from the Rum Runners Rum Cake Factory.

 Halifax is also known for its exquisite mouth-blown, hand-cut crystal.
-Located along the Halifax waterfront, NovaScotian Crystal is both a workshop and showroom where you can watch master craftsmen melting and shaping crystal into fine works of art.
+Located along the Halifax waterfront, NovaScotian Crystal is a workshop and showroom where you can watch master craftsmen melting and shaping crystal into fine art.

 Cultural Attractions in Halifax